garrandall/popular-music-data/tracks/hold-each-other-a-great-big-world-futuristic.md

 ---
 I miss the words we used to say
 I miss the sounds of yesterday
-I miss the games we used to play like ohhh
+I miss the games we used to play like oh
 I was trapped inside a dream
 I couldn't see her next to me
-I didn't know she'd set me free like ohhh
+I didn't know she'd set me free like oh

 Something happens when I hold her